grimm-co/killerbeez/README.md

 ./fuzzer -h
 ./fuzzer -h driver
 ```

+Looking at the results in the "output" directory, we see that it didn't find
+any crashes, hangs or new paths.
+At first glance, it might seem like it didn't
+work.
+However, we were using the return_code instrumentation, which does not
+actually track code coverage, so it can not determine the execution path, thus
+it can't determine if a new path was hit.
+Instead, it just looks at the return
+code to determine if the process crashed or not.
+It's very efficient, however
+this is effectively dumb fuzzing.

 ## Documentation
 Documentation can be found in the docs folder.
 It's written in LaTeX which